tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 :math:`Schr\ddot{o}dinger`/Poisson/Drift-Diffusion calculations
 -----------------------------------------------------

-tiberCAD is able to do selfconsistent :math:`Schr\ddot{o}dinger`-Poisson or :math:`Schr\ddot{o}dinger`-Drift-Diffusion calculations.
-For this purpose, quantum_density has to be specified for at least one of the carriers,  and a selfconsistent simulation should be defined in the Selfconsistent block (see :ref:`Selfcons`).
-The following options to be specified in the Physics section  control the behaviour of the selfconsistent simulation.
+tiberCAD is able to perform selfconsistent :math:`Schr\ddot{o}dinger`-Poisson or :math:`Schr\ddot{o}dinger`-Drift-Diffusion calculations.
+For this purpose, ``quantum_density`` has to be specified for at least one of the carriers,  and a selfconsistent simulation should be defined in the *Selfconsistent* block (see :ref:`Selfcons`).
+The following option, to be specified in the Physics section,  controls the behaviour of the ``selfconsistent`` simulation.

  ``use_density_predictor``
     When set to true, a predictor-corrector scheme will